Mandaris-LLC/react-native-navigation-full-circle/README.md

     title: 'Edit', // if you want a textual button
     icon: require('../../img/navicon_edit.png'), // if you want an image button
     id: 'compose', // id of the button which will pass to your press event handler
-    testID: 'e2e_is_awesome' // if you have e2e tests, use this to find your button }],
+    testID: 'e2e_is_awesome', // if you have e2e tests, use this to find your button
+    disabled: true // optional, used to disable the button (appears faded and doesn't interact) }],
   leftButtons: [] // buttons for the left side of the nav bar (optional) }